 - Turn off kitchen, bath, and other exhaust fans within 20 minutes after you are done cooking or bathing; when replacing exhaust fans, consider installing high-efficiency, low-noise models.

 - During winter, keep the draperies and shades on your south-facing windows open during the day to allow the sunlight to enter your home and closed at night to reduce the chill you may feel from cold windows.

 Select energy-efficient products when you buy new heating equipment.
 Your contractor should be able to give you energy fact sheets for different types, models, and designs to help you compare energy usage.
-See the efficiency standards for information on minimum ratings, and look for the ENERGY STAR when purchasing new products.
+See the efficiency standards for information on minimum ratings and look for the ENERGY STAR label when purchasing new products.

 Subscribe to receive updates from Energy Saver, including new blogs, updated content, and seasonal energy saving tips for consumers and homeowners.